louisguitton/guitton.co-hugo/content/posts/2019-08-15-docker-nginx-flask-https.md

 1. a setup shell script that manages the SSL certificates generation
 1. a nginx configuration supporting HTTPS

-You will need to tweak the hardcoded balues that point to my service `startup-meter.louisguitton.com`.
+You will need to tweak the hardcoded values that point to my service `startup-meter.louisguitton.com`.

 {{< gist louisguitton 6682f1190ef594b82f5804c2e81c50ac >}}